-- For noncitizens 62 years and older, a signed declaration of eligible noncitizen status and proof of age will be required. - Noncitizens under the age of 62 must sign a declaration of eligible immigration status and provide one of the DHS approved documents on the declaration form. - U.S. citizens must sign a declaration of citizenship and provide their birth certificate or a U.S. passport.
+- For noncitizens 62 years and older, a signed declaration of eligible noncitizen status and proof of age will be required. - Noncitizens under the age of 62 must sign a declaration of eligible immigration status and provide one of the OHS approved documents on the declaration form. - U.S. citizens must sign a declaration of citizenship and provide their birth certificate.